Remembering Ozzy Osbourne’s Jewish vow renewal

 Ozzy Osbourne, the foul-mouthed frontman of Black Sabbath who rebranded as a reality TV star, has died at 76, just weeks after his farewell concert.
 On Dec.
 31, 2002, he renewed his vows in a Jewish ceremony on an episode of The Osbournes.

-In the season 2 episode “My Big Fat Jewish Wedding,” the Prince of Darkness was characteristically befuddled by his wife and manager, Sharon Osbourne’s, plans to have a “Jewish rabbi” officiate the ritual on New Year’s Eve.
+In the Season 2 episode “My Big Fat Jewish Wedding,” the Prince of Darkness was characteristically befuddled by the plans of his wife and manager, Sharon Osbourne, to have a “Jewish rabbi” officiate the ritual on New Year’s Eve.

-Even though Ozzy devoted an estimated $8 million to make the Osbourne domicile look like “the small Vatican in Beverley Hills,” the “Crazy Train” singer goes through with the ceremony.
+Even though Ozzy devoted an estimated $8 million to make the Osbourne domicile look like “the small Vatican in Beverly Hills,” the “Paranoid” singer goes through with the ceremony.

-The two-time Rock and Roll Hall of Famer, whose band name darkly derives from a twisted version of the Jewish day of rest, had many documented affairs but was ultimately committed to his wife — and her people.
-(They renewed their vows again, on Mother’s Day 2017, after Ozzy was discovered cheating.)
+The two-time Rock and Roll Hall of Famer, whose band name darkly derives from a twisted version of the Jewish day of rest (and a Boris Karloff film), had many documented affairs.
+But he was ultimately committed to his wife — and her people.
+(The Osbournes renewed their vows again, on Mother’s Day 2017, reconciling after Ozzy was discovered cheating.)

 Osbourne brought his summer festival Ozzfest to Israel in 2010.
 Sharon has been outspoken about antisemitism and Israel, recently calling for the Irish band Kneecap to lose their U.S. visas following an anti-Israel performance at Coachella.